-Laid by hens housed in barns equipped with nests and perches.
+Free run eggs are laid by hens housed in barns equipped with nests and perches.
 More space to scratch, peck and stretch their wings means less stress for the birds.

-The hens can roam inside barns as well as outdoors, weather permitting.
+In the case of free range eggs, the hens can roam inside barns as well as outdoors, weather permitting.
 Outside, they can sunbathe, dust bathe, and eat bugs, worms and grass.

 From peewee to jumbo, eggs are graded by weight.
 Unless otherwise specified, choose large eggs (approximately 60 grams) when following recipes—especially when baking, where precision matters.